vincentFrancais/RPCSim/README.md

 # RPCSim
-This is a multithreaded C++ simulation for Resitive Plate Chambers detector, using Heed and Magboltz through the Garfield++ framework.
+This is a multithreaded C++ Monte Carlo simulation for Resitive Plate Chamber detectors, using Heed and Magboltz through the Garfield++ framework.
 It is developped as PhD Thesis project.

 It's still a work-in-progress and actively updated.
 Expect many bugs and odd behaviors.